 Now let’s see what CO2 is doing, by subtracting the two curves:

-Here the noise on the data shows clearly, but the conclusion is obvious: the influence of CO2 doubling on the radiation to space from the Hadley cell is mainly found between 3 and 7 km high, peaking at 5km, during the descending part of it, in the subtropics.
+Here the noise in the data shows more clearly, but the conclusion is obvious: the influence of CO2 doubling on the radiation to space from the Hadley cell is mainly found between 3 and 7 km high, peaking at 5km, during the descending part of it, in the subtropics.

 Actual measurement data check

-These findings should not be a surprise: when you look at the latent heat and outgoing long wave radiation (OLR) maps, it is obvious that where the Latent heat is transported upwards, it is not radiated into space.
+These findings should not come as a surprise: when you look at the latent heat and outgoing long wave radiation (OLR) maps, it is obvious that where the Latent heat is transported upwards, it is not radiated into space.

-First the LHT, which is mainly found above the oceans and the rainforests, but not at all at the rest of the continents:
+First the latent heat transport (LHT), which is mainly found above the oceans and the rainforests, but not at all at the rest of the continents:

 In the deserts however, where there is absolutely no LHT, but the downward part of the Hadley cells, there you find the maximum OLR:

-The standard greenhouse theory would suggest that both have to occur at the same place, since the DALR, which is supposed to be pushed up by the tropopause, is a local phenomenon.
+The standard greenhouse theory would suggest that both have to occur at the same place, since the ALR, which is supposed to be pushed up by the tropopause, is a local phenomenon.

-It seems to me that my calculations, although still based on very weak data, are much more convincing.
+It seems to me that my calculations, although still based on weak data, are much more convincing, since they are supported by observations.

 Is CO2 increase heating up the atmosphere after all?